ta-matsuura/openwhisk-workshops/bootcamp/README.md

 5. Click the `Download CLI` button
 6. Follow steps 1 to 3 (you do not necessarily need to perform step 4), i.e. download the CLI for your particular platform, install OpenWhisk plugin, login to Bluemix specifying the api endpoint, organization and namespace.

-> We recommend you install the IBM Cloud Functions shell in addition to the CLI.
+> We recommend you install the IBM Cloud Functions Shell in addition to the CLI.
 The shell supports most CLI commands and offers a lot more in a convenient UI.
 The shell combines a terminal-like panel on the left with a multifunction panel that slides in from the right when needed - the sidecar.
 This sidecar supports many tasks: editing code, inspecting executions, gathering statistics, etc. See [https://github.com/ibm-functions/shell](https://github.com/ibm-functions/shell) for details.
 >
 > The shell is distributed through the node package manager (TODO: add version requirement).
 >